jonaskje/binary-object-notation/README.md

 ### Documentation ###

-Run 'doxygen bon.doxygen' in the root folder.
+1. Run 'doxygen doc/bon.doxygen' from the root folder.
+2. Launch the html documentation from html/index.html

 Using
 --------------